-KS1 Learning opportunities in Relationships KS2 Learning opportunities in Relationships Pupils learn Pupils learn Families and close positive relationships R1. about the roles different people (e.g. acquaintances, friends and relatives) play in our lives R1. to recognise that there are different types of relationships (e.g. friendships, family relationships, romantic relationships, online relationships) $\ensuremath{\text{R2.}}$ to identify the people who love and care for them and what they do to help them feel cared for R2. that people may be attracted to someone emotionally, romantically and sexually; that people may be attracted to someone of the same sex or different sex to them; that gender identity and sexual orientation are different R3. about different types of families including those that may be different to their own R3. about marriage and civil partnership as a legal declaration of commitment made by two adults who love and care for each other, which is intended to be R4. to identify common features of family life lifelong R5. that it is important to tell someone (such as their teacher) if something about their family makes them unhappy or worried R4. that forcing anyone to marry against their will is a crime; that help and support is available to people who are worried about this for themselves or others R5. that people who love and care for each other can be in a committed relationship (e.g. marriage), living together, but may also live apart ${\bf R6.}$ that a feature of positive family life is caring relationships; about the different ways in which people care for one another R7. to recognise and respect that there are different types of family structure (including single parents, same-sex parents, step-parents, blended families, foster parents); that families of all types can give family members love, security and stability R8. to recognise other shared characteristics of healthy family life, including commitment, care, spending time together; being there for each other in times of difficulty R9. how to recognise if family relationships are making them feel unhappy or unsafe, and how to seek help or advice
+- R1. to recognise that there are different types of relationships (e.g. friendships, family relationships, romantic relationships, online relationships) - R2. that people may be attracted to someone emotionally, romantically and sexually; that people may be attracted to someone of the same sex or different sex to them; that gender identity and sexual orientation are different - R3. about marriage and civil partnership as a legal declaration of commitment made by two adults who love and care for each other, which is intended to be lifelong - R4. that forcing anyone to marry against their will is a crime; that help and support is available to people who are worried about this for themselves or others - R5. that people who love and care for each other can be in a committed relationship (e.g. marriage), living together, but may also live apart - R6. that a feature of positive family life is caring relationships; about the different ways in which people care for one another - R7. to recognise and respect that there are different types of family structure (including single parents, same-sex parents, step-parents, blended families, foster parents); that families of all types can give family members love, security and stability - R8. to recognise other shared characteristics of healthy family life, including commitment, care, spending time together; being there for each other in times of difficulty - R9. how to recognise if family relationships are making them feel unhappy or unsafe, and how to seek help or advice